FMIA Divisional Round: Chiefs Prove HenneThing Is Possible, Beat Browns - Peter King, NBC Sports

 Billy Turner, Elgton Jenkins, Corey Linsley, Lucas Patrick, Ricky Wagner, offensive line, Green Bay.
 “They were the stars of the game,” Aaron Rodgers said.
 Granted, Aaron Donald wasn’t anywhere near himself in the 14-point Packer victory, and that was a big factor in the game.
 But this was a masterful performance by a line that lost its best player, David Bakhtiari, on New Year’s Eve with a torn ACL.
 Imagine with Turner and no Bakhtiari at left tackle allowing zero sacks to the number one defense in football, and imagine gaining 484 yards (the most by the Rams all season), and imagine keeping Rodgers so clean.
 Jenkins, in particular, was impressive early, neutralizing Donald and frustrating him to the point that Donald was flagged 15 yards for unnecessary roughness for an altercation with Jenkins in the second quarter.

 Tom Brady, quarterback, Tampa Bay.
 Brady led the Bucs to the NFC Championship Game at Green Bay next week by playing much more of a game manager role than bombs-away role.
 Who cares?
-Knowing Brady, he’ll think the 18-of-33, 199-yard game, with one TD and no turnovers, is beautiful—because the Bucs won, and because he’s going to the 14th conference championship game of his 21-year NFL career.
+Knowing Brady, he’ll think the 18-of-33, 199-yard game, with two TD passes and one sneak, and no turnovers, is beautiful—because the Bucs won, and because he’s going to the 14th conference championship game of his 21-year NFL career.
 No one’s ever going to do that again, going to the Final Four 14 times in a career.
 No one.

 Defensive Players of the Week